 The Campion curriculum in literature has a twofold purpose.
 It aims to nurture in students an understanding of verbal and literary forms together with an advanced ability to express themselves, clearly and cogently, in both written and spoken language.
 It will also provide a systematic introduction to the vast and varied tradition of mainly Western literature, covering major periods, authors and genres.

-The first two years of literature proceed chronologically.
-After a grounding in the fundamentals of composition, we read the seminal epics of the ancient world by Homer and Virgil and consider examples of classical drama and literary criticism.
-We then progress through the literature of the Middle Ages, Renaissance and Modernity, as we study works by Dante, Shakespeare, Milton, Austen and Eliot, among many others.
-The focus of the program narrows in third year, with units devoted to the study of Catholic, modern, and Australian literature, as well as a unit dedicated to the plays of Shakespeare.
+When studied in sequence, literature units at Campion proceed chronologically.
+After a grounding in the fundamentals of composition, students read the seminal epics of the ancient world by Homer and Virgil and consider examples of classical drama and literary criticism.
+Students then progress through the literature of the Middle Ages, Renaissance and Modernity, as we study works by Dante, Shakespeare, Milton, Austen and Eliot, among many others.
+Elective units in literature are devoted to the study of Catholic, modern, and Australian literature, as well as the plays of Shakespeare.

 LIT101: Composition and Literature